aandryashin/urls/README.md

 <a href="http://www.google.com">Moved Permanently</a>.
 ```

-To run with several etcd nodes, you have to provide thew with endpoints option.
+To run with several etcd nodes, you have to provide them with endpoints option.